rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 <!-- truncate -->

-2.0 installs beside Rancher Desktop 1.x without touching it.
-Separate package, separate data, nothing shared.
+2.0 installs beside Rancher Desktop 1.x without touching it, with a separate package, separate data, and nothing shared.
 Install or remove them in any order.
+(The
-(The [welcome post](/blog/welcome-to-rancher-desktop-2) covers what 2.0 is and how it differs; this one is about getting it running.)
+[welcome post](/blog/welcome-to-rancher-desktop-2) covers what 2.0 is and how it differs; this one is about getting it running.)